jmstacey/cfbackup/README.markdown

 * Non-hidden in present working directory (./cfbackup.yml)
 * In etc (/etc/cfbackup.yml)

-The configuration file can be overidden at any time with the --config_file option
+The configuration file can be overridden at any time with the --config_file option

 Configuration
 -----------